A direct approach to computing the non-interacting kinetic energy functional: Introduction

 The article is organized as follows.
 In Section 2, we summarize certain relevant background material to set the stage for a variational formulation to evaluate an extension of the non-interacting kinetic energy functional.
-Throughout this work, we restrict attention to closed-shell systems, but the approach presented here can be generalized to open-shell systems, too.
+Throughout this work, we restrict attention to closed-shell systems.
 The variational principle that is the central thesis of this article is presented in Section 3.
 Representative numerical results validating our approach are presented in Section 4.
 In Section 5, we conclude with a discussion of some outstanding issues and the work to be pursued in the future.
 Supplementary results and known propositions are presented in three appendices.